daemonraco/toobasic/docs/troubleshooting.md

 Remember, the PHP configuration you use in a console may not be the same used by your PHP web server.

+## Smarty version
+Sometimes, when the submodule _Smarty_ is updated, you may experience some file permissions errors and to solve this, remove the folder located at __ROOTDIR/cache/smarty__ along with its contents, don't worry, __TooBasic__ will recreate it by automatically  when it's required.